Eligible heat pumps for financial assistance

 Choosing a contractor

-To be eligible, the installation work of a heat pump must be carried out by a qualified contractor who has a licence from the Régie du bâtiment du Québec, in accordance with current renovation regulations.
+To be eligible, the installation of the heat pump must be done by a qualified contractor who has a licence from the Régie du bâtiment du Québec, in accordance with current renovation regulations.

 Here are some useful links.